 Pristine Jungle and the Underwater Treasure Trove

 Tioman’s appeal is unique.
-If you’re looking for 5-star resorts, or spectacular jungle hotels the likes of which abound in Seychelles or Maldives, that’s not a place to go.
+If you’re looking for 5-star resorts, or spectacular jungle hotels the likes of which abound in Seychelles or Maldives, that’s not a place to go for you.

 The island’s charm lies in its wilderness unspoiled.
 Yes, there are hotels, but they’re not imposing.
 Sure, tourism replaced fishing as the main source of income on the island, but it’s not obtrusive.

-You wake up with the sound of the turbulent tide, pass the day among the ubiquitous monitor lizards that stroll freely on the island and take leisurely swims in the local rivulets, and farewell the peaceful day together with schools of bats roaming the skies at dawn in search of their prey,
+You wake up with the sound of the turbulent tide, pass the day among the ubiquitous monitor lizards strolling freely and taking leisurely swims in the local rivulets, and farewell the peaceful day together with schools of bats roaming the skies at dawn in search of their prey,

 What to Do in Tioman?

-Diving.
-Tioman boasts as one of Malaysia’s top spots for snorkeling and free diving.
-Again, we may not have appreciated that from the start, as Tioman waters don’t immediately strike you with their azure color.
-You can’t spot stingrays and tropical fish frolicking in the shallow waters as you will in the Maldives.
+Tioman claims to be one of Malaysia’s top spots for snorkeling and free diving.
+Again, we may not have appreciated that from the start, as the local waters don’t immediately strike you with their azure color.
+You can’t instantly spot stingrays and tropical fish frolicking in the shallow waters as you can in the Maldives, for example.

 However, on most beaches, it’s enough to step a few meters away from the shore, where the water is still knee-deep, and you’re getting transported to a whole new setting.
 The rainbow coral reef out there is one of the best I’ve seen so far.
 Full of gigantic sponges, large schools of multi-colored fish, sharks and turtles – it has it all!

-Jungle trekking.
 All of Tioman is a deep, thick jungle, rife with verdant, overgrown greenery, and full of endemic animals.
-If you’re lucky, you can spot here binturong (we did!), black giant squirrel, red giant flying squirrel, mouse deer or porcupine.
+If you’re lucky, you can spot binturong (we did!), black giant squirrel, red giant flying squirrel, mouse deer or porcupine.
 Monitor lizards, bats, and giant ants are VERY common;)